+Color Choose

+Background color: Black

+Text color: White

+We choose big picture as our background, so we want to use black for our background color which can make our page clearer and simple.
+We also use white as the texts color because the white have a strong contrast with black and people can easily see the important messages.

+Design Reason

+We use the big picture which can make people see our information more directly, they don’t need to see a lot of words to find what they want.
+And we try to use simple words as our tags and headings to guide people to the right place of the information.
+Also, we have many hyperlinks with images, people can easily find the right place.
+The all ideas based on our core purpose that give people accurate guidance.

+Milestone1

 Background Many students are often struggling when they need to make a decision among tons of information from various sources which may or may not be true.
 Our website is dedicated to provide accessibility of useful, accurate information for international students.

 Purpose and Goals The purpose of our website is to help international students to be familiar with Vancouver, BC.
 With the information on the website, students can obtain the useful knowledge and skills about living in Vancouver which can help them adapt the new environment quickly and make their living and study easier.